giri68/roommate-finder-client/README.md

   </tr>
   <tr>
     <td>
-      <p>To create a new account, click "Get Started."
-Then select what type of roommate you are looking for.
+      <p>Then select what type of roommate you are looking for.
 You can select to offer a room, find a roommate you would like to move into your present living space or find a roommate without a current apartment.</p>
     </td>
     <td>
       <img src="/src/images/readme2.png" max-height="240px" witdh="auto">